MPI-Dortmund/cryolo/source/tutorials/training.rst

     When you start the training, it will stop when the “loss” metric on the validation data does not improve 10 times in a row.
 This is typically enough.
-In case you want to give the training more time to find the best model can increase the “not changed in a row” parameter to a higher value by setting the early argument in the :guilabel:`Optional arguments` to, for example, 15.
+In case you want to give the training more time to find the best model you can increase the “not changed in a row” parameter to a higher value by setting the early argument in the :guilabel:`Optional arguments` to, for example, 15.

 The final model will be written to disk as specified in saved_weights_name in your configuration file.